More than machines: Computer scientist prepares robots to improve human lives

 “Robots aren’t a replacement for speech therapists, or for anyone,” Jeong said.
 “But they can fill the gap between what’s available to patients and what the patients need.
 That’s what our research is currently addressing: Can social robots provide a similar level of engagement and intervention effects as a human can or could?”

-The virtual agent fills the role of a knowledgeable confidant — someone it’s impossible to embarrass, and someone who can patiently and correctly give out medical information, help flag what symptoms could be problematic and encourage patients when they need to contact their doctors.
+The virtual agent fills the role of a knowledgeable confidant — someone it’s impossible to embarrass, and someone who can patiently and correctly give out medical information, help flag what symptoms could be problematic, and encourage patients when they need to contact their doctors.

-“We wanted them to be able to have something more a like a peer, a nonjudgmental voice they can have conversations or interactions with to help inform them and reinforce their knowledge,” Jeong said.
+“We wanted them to be able to have something more like a peer, a nonjudgmental voice they can have conversations or interactions with to help inform them and reinforce their knowledge,” Jeong said.
 “To do that, we really have to understand their language and culture to be able to put them at ease and help effectively.”

 Computer communication